All Episodes

 Audio soundbite time.

-Let's go back to me on this program last Friday, said this myself.
+On this program, last Friday, said this myself.

 Here you have a classic illustration.

-You have a problem, you know exactly what it is, you don't dare say it.
+You don't dare say it.

 Political correctness.

-And nobody wants to put up with that, so the situation uh continues to fester, and at the end of the day, you blame people like Ronald Reagan and George Bush for it.
+And at the end of the day, you blame people like Ronald Reagan and George Bush for it and Republicans in general.

 It's a blue town in a blue state.

-Democrats have been running it for years, and of course, Democrat programs have been in charge of fixing all this stuff for years.
+And of course, Democrat programs have been in charge of fixing all this stuff for years.

-What I was saying here was at the end of the day, you just blame Republicans.
+What I was saying here was: at the end of the day, you just blame Republicans.

 So, blame Republicans.